-Given the estimated impact distances in Table 7 and the distances to off-site areas from the Mill B and C building then no significant off-site impacts are expected from explosion overpressures or radiant heat from flames.
-Therefore, the risk criteria shown in Table 1 will be satisfied for potential dust explosions within the Mill C filters.
+Given the estimated impact distances in Table 7 and the distances to off-site areas from the Mill B and C building and the SPB then no significant off-site impacts are expected from explosion overpressures or radiant heat from flames.
+Therefore, the risk criteria shown in Table 1 will be satisfied for potential dust explosions within the Mill C filters and the SPB.

-These explosion vents will be positioned at the same elevation as the existing Mill B explosion vents, i.e. at 30 m above ground level, and will vent to the north of the building.
+The Mill C explosion vents will be positioned at the same elevation as the existing Mill B explosion vents, i.e. at 30 m above ground level, and will vent to the north of the building.
 The starch plant is the nearest structure; approximately 11 m away.
 The height of the starch plant is approximately 23 m.
 The flame diameter is typically half the length, i.e. approximately 11 m for this vent (or a radius of 5.5 m).
 Therefore, the flames are expected to be above the starch plant roof and propagation is not expected.